Why An Ocean Ambassador Certification Program?

 A big part of turning things around will include getting more people involved around the country and across the globe, and not just those who live on the coast.

-The virtual IOA Program is designed to prepare individuals with skills and tools to be active advocates for ocean and watershed health.
+The virtual IOA Certification Training is designed to prepare individuals with skills and tools to be active advocates for ocean and watershed health.
 Over five weeks, Ambassadors from all over the country learn from top ocean advocates, scientists, and policymakers, and network with other Inland Ocean Ambassadors and partner organizations to expand their ocean and water expertise.
 Ambassadors gain experience in community engagement and advocacy and get the tools needed to be effective ocean and water champions in their communities.

 The training covers plastic pollution, marine protected areas, fisheries management and sustainable seafood, the power of storytelling, how we are Heartwired to love the ocean, and much more.